 Exchange feedback on the action and not the personality.
 When requesting for feedback, make sure to be specific at the things you do and not who you are.
 Same goes for when giving feedback.

 Exchange specific feedback.
 ‘Great job!’ or ‘Try harder next time’ is not enough.
 Be clear on what task or what needs improvement.
-Unclear feedback is difficult to respond by the employee.
+Unclear feedback is difficult to respond to by the employee.
 Let the feedback be on what happened and not what you think happened.

 Exchange feedback when in the right frame of mind.
 Otherwise, it will affect the feedback, either positively or negatively.